ivanpaulovich/clean-architecture-manga/README.md

-# :fire: Clean Architecture Implementation Template for .NET apps :white_check_mark:
+# :fire: Clean Architecture Implementation Template for .NET apps :cyclone:
 Pure and simple implementation following the Clean Architecture Principles, decoupled from frameworks and technology details.
 Use Cases as central organizing structure and smaller components developed and tested in isolation.

 ### :arrow_forward: Running from source